2016-17 NCTA Teaching about Asia Seminars

 - Your plans for incorporating East Asia into your curriculum in the following year.

 - List of items purchased with school resource buying grant.
 Include full citations.

 - Have the principal or department chair (whoever signed off on your application to attend the seminar) fill out the Follow-up Questionnaire for Administrator form.

-This $300 is to be used to purchase permanent resources for the school.
-The grant should not be used to pay for food, performances at the school, gifts, honoraria, etc. Remember as well that the resources remain at the institution where you taught during your implementation year; they do not travel with you should you change schools.
-To guide you in your purchases for the school, please see the Bibliography of Resources on East Asia, available at http://www.iu.edu/~easc/outreach/educators/index.shtml.
+This $300 is to be used to purchase permanent resources for the school OR to defray costs of an East Asia-related speaker or field trip.
+Remember as well that the resources remain at the institution where you taught during your implementation year; they do not travel with you should you change schools.
+To guide you in your text purchases, please see the Bibliography of Resources on East Asia, available at http://www.iu.edu/~easc/outreach/educators/index.shtml.
 The list includes resources used in NCTA seminars as well as those found useful by previous seminar participants.
 You are responsible for submitting the proper paperwork to EASC for this grant.